isamu-isozaki/teamai_test/sales-training/index.html.md

 Why?
 It lacks context.
 Today, we all screen our calls and emails.
 If we’re unfamiliar with the person reaching out to us, we’ll probably ignore them.

-If the prospect doesn’t recognize your name, their initial reaction might be to hit the “report spam” button on your email.
+If the prospect doesn’t recognize your name, their initial reaction might be to hit the “report spam� button on your email.
 In sales, this a less-than-ideal outcome.

 So instead of this person seeing your name for the first time in their inbox, aim to become familiar online first.
 To create rapport with a person before the first email, connect with them on social media, comment on a blog post they’ve written, or reach out to a mutual connection and ask for an introduction.
 All three of these techniques give you a chance to spark a discussion and make your name familiar.